yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 News
 ======
+* **Jan 2026**
+Congratulations to Zihan and Yueke, for their paper
+being accepted to CSCW 2026!
+Their paper presents a comparative study on the large scale OSS and OSS4SG repositories on GitHub for contributor's life time trajectories and explored how to use OSS4SG as a motivating factor to improve and sustain the participation in OSS in general.

+* **Jan 2026**
+Congratulations to Zihan, for her paper
+being accepted to TSE:Investigating the Feasibility of Conducting Webcam-Based Eye-Tracking Studies in Code Comprehension!
+We presented two studies to fully explore a practical guide and feasibility study on using webcams to conduct eye tracking studies for programming!

+* **Jan 2026**
+Congratulations to Jiahao and Yifan, for their paper
+being accepted to ICPC 2026!
+First ever applying human attention to guide LLMs for program comprehension using Multimodal Gaussian Mixture!

+* **Jan 2026**
+Congratulations to our Undergrad Researcher, Manish Acharya, for receiving the 2025-2026 CRA Outstanding Undergraduate Research Award Honorable Mention!

 * **Nov 2025**
 Congratulations to our undergrad researcher, Samantha McLoughlin, and PhD student, Zach Karas, for their ASE paper receiving the ACM SIGSOFT